Exomanz/CustomFailText/README.md

 ## Installation

 Grab the latest version from the [Releases](https://github.com/Exomanz/CustomFailText/releases/ "Mod Releases Page") page and install it in your Plugins folder at your Beat Saber directory.

+## Contributing to CustomFailText
+Download the source code, and open the project in Visual Studio 2019.
+You may need to resolve your references, but after that you should be able to build the project.
+If you have any suggestions, feel free to submit a pull request!